There’s plenty of advice on how to train a dog online. But while some of it is good, a lot of it is downright terrible.

 What About a Stubborn Dog?

-Some trainers will claim that certain stubborn breeds require aversives in training – that they simply won’t listen without them.
+Some trainers will claim that certain stubborn breeds require aversives in training – that the dog simply won’t listen without them.

 But more ethical trainers are increasingly considering scrapping the term “stubborn” altogether, at least where it related to dogs.
 Calling a dog “stubborn” puts the responsibility and onus on the dog, in a somewhat unfair direction of blame.